Skip to content

 $ git push origin vM.N.P

 This will kick off the process of building the release artifacts.
 This process will take somewhere between 45 minutes and an hour.
-When it's done, you'll end up with a draft release in the repository for the version in question.
+When it's done, you'll end up with a set of release assets available for download, and Linux RPM and Debian packages for the new release will be available on Packagecloud.

 $ script/upload --finalize vM.N.P